kylehuang041/fullstack-assessment/README.md

 - Provide your Stackline contact with a link to a git repository where you have committed your changes

 ---
+## Notes
+I used AI-coding assistant to verify and help me code.
+I found the bugs myself through installation, running, and testing product.

 ## Bugs & Fixes